Absolute value measurement of ion-scale turbulence by two-dimensional phase contrast imaging in Large Helical Device: Evaluation of absolute value of line-integrated fluctuation

 The wave passing through the density fluctuation is expressed as

 where $E_0$ is the incident beam amplitude and $\tilde{\phi}$ is very small, thus, it can be replaced by the intensity change as expressed on the right-hand side.
 Here, the first and second terms stated in parentheses on the right-hand side correspond to the nonscattered and scattered components, respectively.
-However, in eq. (\ref{eq:Ephase}), phase changes involving fluctuation information cannot be detected because they are imaginary components.
+However, in eq. (\ref{eq:Ephase}), the phase change involving fluctuation information cannot be detected because they are imaginary components.
 Then, to convert an imaginary part into a real part, as expressed in eq. (\ref{eq:Ephase2}), a phase difference of $\pi$/2 rad. should be implemented between the nonscattered and scattered components, which is given by the phase plate.

-Next, the nonscattered and scattered components are detected as intensity change as follows.
+Finally, the nonscattered and scattered components are detected as intensity change as follows.

-The first and second terms on the right-hand side correspond to the AC and DC components of the output voltage ($V_{AC}$ and $V_{DC}$) of MCT detector.
+The first and second terms on the right-hand side correspond to the AC and DC components of the output voltage ($V_{AC}$ and $V_{DC}$) of a MCT detector.
 The phase change $\tilde{\phi}$ can be obtained from $-V_{AC}/2V_{DC}$.
-However, the MCT detector has nonlinear I-O characteristics as shown in Figure \ref{fig:fig_PCI_BTSC}; therefore, it should be evaluated as follows.
+However, a MCT detector has nonlinear I-O characteristics as shown in Figure \ref{fig:fig_PCI_BTSC}; therefore, it should be evaluated as follows.

+Here, $F$ is a function of I-O characteristics as shown in Figure \ref{fig:fig_PCI_BTSC}.
 In a previous study, this method was applied to a bench-top experiment confirming that the fluctuation amplitudes evaluated by PCI were consistent with the interferometer measurements\cite{kinoshita2020determination}.
 The conversion from phase change to line-integrated electron density fluctuation $\tilde{n}_eL$ is achieved as follows

 where $e$, $c$, $\epsilon_0$, and $m_e$ are the electric charge, speed of light, electric constant, and electron mass, respectively.